Bitcoin in Pop Culture: Movies, TV, and Music References

 From Cypherpunk to Prime Time

 A decade ago, Bitcoin lived in forums and whitepapers.
-Today?
-It’s on Netflix, in hip-hop lyrics, and name-dropped in late-night monologues.
-Bitcoin has officially entered pop culture—and how it’s portrayed says a lot about public perception.
+Today, it shows up on Netflix, in hip-hop lyrics, and in late-night monologues.
+Bitcoin has officially entered pop culture—and how it’s portrayed shapes how everyday Canadians understand it.

 TV Shows That Featured Bitcoin